cludden/sails-must/README.md

 ### Modifiers
 Modifiers allow you to tweak the behavior of a factory.
 In the example with the `MovieController`, `least` and `most` acted as modifiers, and each modified the behavior of the `old` policy.
 Modifiers can be one of three types, a `method`, `property`, or `methodProperty`, depending on how you intend to use the modifier.
 If the modifier will never need to accept arguments, use the `property` type.
 If the policy will always accept arguments, use the `method` type.
 If the policy will sometimes except arguments, use the `methodProperty` type.

-A good example of a `property` modifier is the built in `not` modifier.
+A good example of a `property` modifier is the built-in `not` modifier.
 This modifier modifies the behavior of the corresponding factory by negating the outcome.
 ```javascript
 must().love.to.eat('pizza').build() // if this one passes
 must().not.love.to.eat('pizza').build() // this one will fail
 ```

-The `not` modifier looks like this:
+The `not` modifier is shown below.
+It works by adding the 'not' modifier to the list of modifiers for the policy it was called with. `sails-must` looks for this modifier when executing policies, and if found, negates the outcome of that particular policy.
 ```javascript
 module.exports = {
     type: 'property',